View and manage your entire Salesforce DevOps pipeline

 There isn’t one Salesforce DevOps model that works for every organization — it depends on compliance constraints, existing environments, team setup, and how you combine speed with security.

 As a result, Gearset doesn’t enforce a particular setup.
 You can build a pipeline out of your environments and configure automation jobs to suit your needs.
 The underlying branching strategy is essentially an expanded branching model with long-lived branches mapped to each Salesforce org.
 You can decide whether to release finished changes directly to production, or use a release branch model to maintain a set release cadence.
+You can even set up projects within the pipeline for long-running work that you don’t want blocking the BAU pipeline.

 Not sure on the best approach for your team?
 We’re always happy to advise, based on your starting point and specific objectives.